 For tractor, it is rare for the forward velocity to be zero.
 Thus, using polynomials to represent the trajectory poses a greater challenge to the optimizer because of the need to impose equation constraint (\ref{con:dots}) at each timestamp.

-To slacken the constraint (\ref{con:dots}) and facilitate optimization, we use a new variable $\mathfrak{s}(t)$ to replace the arc length $s(t)$.
-In this paper, we define \textit{slackened arc length} $\mathfrak{s}(t)$ to satisfy the constraints $\mathfrak{s}(t)\ge0$ and $\dot{\mathfrak{s}}(t)\ge0$.
-Meanwhile, we rewrite Eq.(\ref{eq:kin_begin}) and Eq.(\ref{eq:kin_y}) as:
+To slacken the constraint (\ref{con:dots}) and facilitate optimization, we define a new variable \textit{slackened arc length} $\mathfrak{s}(t)$ to replace the arc length $s(t)$.
+In this paper, we follow a part of the definition of the arc length $s(t)$ by setting $\mathfrak{s}(0)=0$ and $\dot{\mathfrak{s}}(t)\ge0$.
+Similarly, we can rewrite Eq.(\ref{eq:kin_begin}) and Eq.(\ref{eq:kin_y}) as: